neos/form-yamlbuilder/README.md

 	    stylesheets:
 	      slickGrid:
 	        sorting: 10
-	        files: ['resource://TYPO3.FormBuilder/Public/Library/SlickGrid/slick.grid.wrapped.css']
+	        files: ['resource://Neos.FormBuilder/Public/Library/SlickGrid/slick.grid.wrapped.css']
 	      # … some more definitions here …
 	      application:
 	        sorting: 100
-	        files: ['resource://TYPO3.FormBuilder/Public/Css/FormBuilder.css']
+	        files: ['resource://Neos.FormBuilder/Public/Css/FormBuilder.css']

-Underneath `TYPO3.FormBuilder.stylesheets` resides a list of "bundles" which need to be included.
+Underneath `Neos.FormBuilder.stylesheets` resides a list of "bundles" which need to be included.
 For each bundle, the `files` array points to resources which should be included appropriately.
 The `sorting` determines the inclusion order (low numbers are included first).

 You could even disable the inclusion of a particular style sheet, by setting it to NULL: